Table Of Contents

 Adjust RSI settings for different markets and timeframes

 The default RSI setting of 14 days works well for many traders, but markets and strategies can be different.
 For those who like a faster-paced environment, like day trading, a shorter period of perhaps 7 or 9 days can give you quicker signals.
 On the other hand, longer periods (e.g., 20 or 30 days) offer smoother signals for swing traders or position traders.
-We would advise you to experiment with settings to help tailor RSI to the specific behavior of the asset and timeframe you’re trading.
+I would advise you to experiment with settings to help tailor RSI to the specific behavior of the asset and timeframe you’re trading.

 Don’t rely on RSI alone